 - total area and geography

 Because of this, every riding is unique.
-The largest riding in terms of total area is Nunavut, which measures over 2 million km2.
-The smallest riding is Toronto Centre, at only 6 km2.
+The largest riding in terms of total area is Nunavut, which measures nearly 2 million km2.
+The smallest riding is Toronto Centre at only 6 km2.

 Currently, there are 338 ridings in Canada.
 New electoral districts will come into effect for a general election that is on or after April 23, 2024.
 Enter your postal code on the Elections Canada website to find your riding.